-We’ve had so many newbies join our community and there’s been lots of questions about our process for buying a quarter beef or half hog.
+With so many newbies joining our community, there’s been lots of questions about our process for buying a quarter beef or half hog.
 The purpose of this email is to answer all of your questions and fill you in on what to expect.

-First things first.
 Here’s a breakdown of what happens when you order:

 -6 Simple Steps to Buying in Bulk-

-Beef deposit: $400 - Pork deposit: $150
+Beef deposit: $400 --- Pork deposit: $150 --- Chicken deposit: $10/bird

 The cheat sheet covers the questions the butcher will be asking you when you call in your cutting instructions.
 This gives you an opportunity to figure out things like how thick you’d like your steaks or decide if you want brats or breakfast sausage made.